 5> include an entry for each supported E-UTRA band in needForNCSG-EUTRA and set the corresponding NCSG requirement information;

 1> submit the RRCResumeComplete message to lower layers for transmission;

 1> the procedure ends.

+NOTE 1: Network only configures at most one of reportUplinkTxDirectCurrent, reportUplinkTxDirectCurrentTwoCarrier or reportUplinkTxDirectCurrentMoreCarrier is configured in one RRC message.